 Using sources improperly or failing to acknowledge them fully and specifically may be construed as intentional or unintentional plagiarism.
 In such instances the instructor has latitude in determining the seriousness of the offense and the penalty: failing the student in the course; averaging the zero grade of the plagiarized paper into the student's final grade; averaging the zero grade of the plagiarized paper into the student's final grade and requiring another paper in its place; or accepting another paper in place of the plagiarized paper and dropping the zero grade.
 The student will also be required to attend the Writing Center for instruction in the proper use of sources.
-Such instances will also be reported to the Dean and entered on the student's record or, for a study-abroad student, reported to the home institution.
+Such instances will also be reported to the Dean and entered on the student's record.
 A second instance may result in suspension or permanent expulsion from AUR; a third instance will result in suspension or permanent expulsion from AUR.